Skip to main content

 By Ma-Keba Frye

 If you're unsure how to start your fitness business, you've come to the right place.
-We're here to share some foundational steps to help you through the process.
+This guide walks you through the process—from planning and funding to marketing and growth—so you can launch with confidence.
 You'll need to:

 • Find your niche